Meet Our Staff

 Morana Petrofski - Co-Director/ Listening Training Consultant

 Morana’s background includes an E.C.E.
 Diploma from University of Zagreb, Croatia and a B.A. in Psychology and Cultural, Critical and Historical Studies and Fine Arts at York University in Toronto.
 She first joined the team in 1995 as a listening therapist, bringing together her enthusiasm, creativity and experience supporting children and families in variety of settings.
 Presently, Morana acts as a co-director and a clinical consultant at the Centre and leads a team of listening therapists.
-As part of the team she contributed to the development of the Listening Fitness with the LiFT® and currently teaches Listening Fitness Courses and guides Listening Fitness Instructors during their period of supervision towards full Certification.
+As part of the team she contributed to the development of the Listening Fitness with the LiFT® and has, for years, facilitated professional Listening Fitness Instructors' Courses and guided new Instructors during their period of supervision towards full Certification.

 Kelly is a Graduate of the Child and Youth Worker program at Humber College.
 Before joining our team, Kelly has been working in the field as a program director for before-and-after-school program for ten years developing and planning fun and stimulating programming in a safe and nurturing environment.
 She has extensive training and work experience in play-based therapy for children living with Autism and other various abilities.
 Her passion is to motivate and support young children and youth in reaching their full potential.